VanLinLin/HyFusion/README.md

 ## Contact
-If you have any question, please email zuw408421476@gmail.com to discuss with the author.
+If you have any questions, please email aas12as12as12tw@gmail.com to discuss with the author.